dherault/arccode/README.md

 ## App development

-You can start the development server for the web app:
+To start the development server for the web app:
 ```bash
 cd arccode.dev
 ```